-A complete index to all terms employed in belles lettres, philosophy, theology, law, mythology, painting, music, sculpture, architecture, and all kindred arts.
+Index to terms employed in belles-lettres, philosophy, theology, law, mythology, painting, music, sculpture, architecture, and all kindred arts.
+By Geo.
+Ripley and Chas.
+A. Dana.

-The Rhyming Dictionary-Walker, I 25
+The Rhyming Dictionary, Walker.

 A serviceable manual to composers, being a complete index of allowable rhymes.